 Colorful handmade crafts, souvenirs, traditional clothing, straw bags, accessories, sarongs – you name it, the markets in Ubud will have it!
 I suggest you end your time in Ubud at these market to stock up on some last-minute shopping and gifts.

 Whilst Ubud is only 35 km’s from the popular areas of Seminyak, Kuta, and the airport, the drive can take over an hour due to heavy traffic leaving these areas.

 Taxi to Ubud

 You won’t have a problem finding a taxi to Ubud and it should set you back around 250 000 ($25) for the trip.

-Uber is available in Bali and is far cheaper than the local taxis, costing only 150 000 IDR ($11) for the hour drive.
-You can easily find Uber drivers in the areas of Seminyak and Kuta, but you may have to use local taxi’s if you’re coming from Uluwatu and Canggu to Ubud.
+Grab taxis are available in Bali and are far cheaper than the local taxis, costing only 150 000 IDR ($11) for the hour drive.
+You can easily find Grab drivers in the areas of Seminyak and Kuta, but you may have to use local taxi’s if you’re coming from Uluwatu and Canggu to Ubud.

 Where to stay in Ubud?